top of page

 Though the question of taxation is frequently raised by critics of the church, one could argue that imposing the concept on any religion is flawed and could do far more damage than the current exemption setup.
 You see, Religion is already very loud in American politics.
 Their powerful lobbyists have very clear-cut agendas designed to attack the laic structure.
 As things stand, however, these crusaders cannot be formally represented in the government.
 Thankfully, pursuits like their abstinence-based 'good works' — meant to debilitate society — are still not unanimously endorsed by the democracy they seek to destroy.
 Yet change is on the horizon: recently manifest in socially subversive Executive Orders and deliberately laxed federal oversight of conservative-state bills [2] [more here].

-First.
-They would have an officially unrestricted say in every arena of law-making.
+Indeed, the church would have an officially unrestricted say in every arena of law-making.
 Federal and foreign policy could conceivably be filtered through scripture.
 For instance, the effect of their unhinged battle on children’s education would be disastrous.
 Starting with folksy wall-mounted prayers, the great flood of religious precepts would inundate public schools [3]: Biology would teach Creation, chemistry would teach alchemy, and physics would teach astrology.
+A revisionist mission currently finding its form in public schools at the behest of MAGA loyalists and anti-science Judeo-Christian organizations like the infamously named PragerU, whose curriculum is already being funneled into classrooms under the guise of history and civics: a worldview where slavery is framed as preferable to death, planet Earth is said to be 6,000 years old, and theology masquerades either as an alternative to reality or — far more dangerously — as fact [4].
 The long-term repercussions of such a state-subsidized mass retardation would be severe.

 “[...]
 Technology isn't intrinsically good or evil; it's how it's used.
 Like the death ray.”
 [5]